Coaches Care: A Game Plan for Talking to Student Athletes About Highway Safety and New York's Driving Laws

 Official Contest Rules can be found here.

-To register for the contest, please complete the form here.
-Regitration deadline is November 1, 2017.
+To register for the contest, Athletic Directors must complete the form here.
+Registration deadline is November 21, 2017.

 “As educators we spend countless hours teaching students math, science, etc. and other life skills.
 However, none of that matters if they are tragically killed in a motor vehicle crash because of a poor decision.
 Data shows that one of the biggest inﬂuencers of teens is their athletic coach.
 As a coach, YOU have the power to connect with these kids.
 Please consider spending just a small amount of time with your team discussing traffic safety to show that Coaches Care.”